Baldock Town F.C.: Ground

 The original club played at Elmswood Manor on William Road, Walls Common on Penthouse Lane, Elm park and then an enclosed ground at Bakers Close until 1981, when they moved to the Norton Road ground.
 A 250-seat grandstand was built in 1983 at a cost of £8,000; two covered terraces were erected on either side of the grandstand, which became known as 'Charlie's Cowshed'.
 Another stand with bench seating was built on the other side of the pitch, with uncovered terraces behind both goals.

 After reforming in 2003 the club played at Knights Templar Sports Centre and Bakers Close.
 However, following their Herts County League Division One title in 2007–08, the club moved to the County Ground in Letchworth.
 In 2011 they returned to Baldock to play at Norton Road, which had been renamed the North Herts Arena.

 The club were denied promotion in 2012 due to the 3G pitch and perimeter fence not meeting the grading requirements for the Spartan South Midlands League.
 As a result, the club agreed a groundshare with Hitchin Town to play at Hitchin's Top Field ground.
-In May 2015, the club announced they would move to Stotfold to play at Stotfold Football Club's Roker Park.
+In May 2015, the club announced they would move to Stotfold to play at Stotfold F.C.'s Roker Park.
 After two years at Stotfold, they relocated to Arlesey Town's Hitchin Road ground in 2017.